johnmtayag/Amazon-Recommender-System/README.md

 </p>

 ## Reducing Reconstructed Power Generation Data to 2 Dimensions Using PCA
-To visualize the dataset effectively, Principal Component Analysis (PCA) is used to reduce the dimensionality of the reconstructed power generation data.
+Principal Component Analysis (PCA) is used to both reduce the dimensionality of the reconstructed power generation data as well as to enable easier visualization of the results.
 This process involves several key steps, including computing the covariance matrix, performing eigenvalue decomposition, and projecting the data onto the top principal components.

 ### Performing PCA on the Data and Visualizing Results
 1. **Compute Covariance Matrix**